ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 0.

+## optimize_skip_unused_shards {#settings-optimize_skip_unused_shards}

+Enables or disables skipping of unused shards for SELECT queries that has sharding key condition in PREWHERE/WHERE (assumes that the data is distributed by sharding key, otherwise do nothing).

+Default value: 0

 ## optimize_throw_if_noop {#setting-optimize_throw_if_noop}

 Enables or disables throwing an exception if an [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query didn't perform a merge.